twofold-rsc/twofold/README.md

 # Twofold RSC

-Twofold is a React Server Component (RSC) framework designed for creating demos and toy applications.
-It exists to showcase the features and capabilities of React 19 and Server Components.
+Twofold is a framework for building weekend projects with React Server Components, Tailwind, and TypeScript.

 The documentation is available at [twofoldframework.com](https://twofoldframework.com/).